gabrielmteixeira/gabrielmteixeira/README.md

 ### Hi there 👋

+Research Assistant at DCC/UFMG; CIS undergraduate student at UFMG.

+Passionate about being a part of relevant solutions.

+I’m a Backend Software Engineer with a little over two years of experience acquired in research projects and part-time jobs.
+Through this time, I’ve had the opportunity to work with several different languages, frameworks and technological tools.
+If one of them is listed here, it means I’ve had at least a few experiences with solving reasonably complex real-world problems with it.

 <!--
 **gabrielmteixeira/gabrielmteixeira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.